What Are Fermented Foods & Why Should I Eat Them?

 7 Probiotic-Rich Foods To Add To Your Diet

-Kefir is a fermented milk product typically from cow’s milk It tastes similar to yogurt, and normally comes in the form of a conveniently drinkable liquid.
-Kefir contains high levels of calcium, magnesium, B vitamins, vitamin K2, biotin, folate, enzymes, and amazing probiotics.
+Kefir is a fermented milk product typically from cow’s milk.
+It tastes similar to yogurt and usually comes in the form of a conveniently drinkable liquid.
+Kefir contains high calcium, magnesium, B vitamins, vitamin K2, biotin, folate, enzymes, and excellent probiotics.
 These nutritional qualities can help boost immunity, combat irritable bowel syndrome, improve allergies, and promote digestive health.
 (2)

 Miso is a Japanese paste created by fermenting soybean with a fungus called koji.
 Miso is a source of various B-vitamins, vitamins E, K, and folic acid.
-It is also rich with good bacteria that is especially good for digestion, absorption of nutrients, and supporting the immune system.
+It is also rich in good bacteria that are especially good for digestion, absorption of nutrients, and supporting the immune system.
 (3)

 Kombucha is a fermented beverage made from black or green tea.
-A colony of bacteria and yeasts are introduced and combined with sugar, which begins the fermentation process.
+A colony of bacteria and yeast is introduced and combined with sugar, which begins the fermentation process.
 The kombucha becomes carbonated and rich with vinegar, enzymes, B-vitamins, and probiotics.
 A daily dose of kombucha increases energy, detoxes the body, and supports the immune system.

 Sauerkraut is one type of fermented food you may be more accustomed to seeing.
-It’s made from fermenting cabbage and has high amounts of lactic acid and tyramines, as well as vitamins A, C, K, and B, and minerals like magnesium, calcium, and iron.
+It’s made from fermenting cabbage and has high amounts of lactic acid and tyramines, vitamins A, C, K, and B, and minerals like magnesium, calcium, and iron.
 It also has very few calories.
-(4) Sauerkraut’s many benefits include healthy digestion, lowering cholesterol, aids and reducing inflammation.
+(4) Sauerkraut’s many benefits include healthy digestion, lowering cholesterol, aids, and reducing inflammation.

 You may be surprised to find such a simple food on this list.
 Fermented using vinegar, pickles are rich in vitamins, minerals, antioxidants, and gut-friendly bacteria.
-Most importantly, pickles can help counter vitamin K deficiency, which is a vitamin very important for bone and heart health.
+Most importantly, pickles can help counter vitamin K deficiency, which is a vitamin essential for bone and heart health.